farrows76/parsley/README.md

 ## Update

 Update expects you to pass an **ITEM** hash in the body of the request.
 The **ITEM** hash must have at least an **id** as a key.
-Updating an item will update the existing key's values that were retrieved from the database as well add any additional key/values that are new.
+Updating an item will update the existing key's values that were retrieved from the database as well as add any additional key/values that are new.

 An example of an update request would be like this: